vishnuo-o/SwiftUIDevKit/README.md

 # SwiftUIDevKit
 A Quick Development Kit for iOS Applications using Swift UI.
 By Integrating this you could make development much faster.

-If you are searching for MDC Textfield or Floating Textfield.
-Here the Solution.
+If you are searching for MDC Textfield or Floating Textfield in Swift UI. here the solution,

 [VTextField](#vtextfield)